jvwijhe/useful-tools/README.md

 # Useful tools👋

 This repo contains useful tools which I use on a regular basis.
-Since there are loads of different tools out there, feel free to submit any recommendations.
+Since there are loads of different tools out there, feel free to submit a pull request containg any recommendations.

 If you want to promote your own product, feel free to do so.

 ## Social media
 - [Grrp.me](https://www.grrp.me) Free to use link in bio service